Functional Regression Models with Functional Response: A New Approach and a Comparative Study: Introduction

-The case when both the response and the covariate(s) are functional (aka function-on-function regression) has attracted much less attention in the literature.
+The case when both the response and the covariate(s) are functional ({ also called} function-on-function regression in the literature) has attracted much less attention.
 For the linear case, see, for instance, \cite[Chap.
 16]{Ramsay2005}, \cite{Cuevas2002}, \cite{Chiou2003}, \cite{Ivanescu2014}, \cite{Chiou2016} or \cite{Beyaztas2020}.
 The nonlinear case is more scarce with \cite{MullerYao2008} being extended to functional response, \cite{Ferraty2012a} devoted to kernel approaches and \cite{Scheipl2015} and \cite{Qi2019}, where the chosen approach includes spline-based and fPC-based terms.
 We are not considering here those proposals that are treating the functional response case as a straightforward extension of the scalar response, just considering a loop of models along the grid points of the response (see, for instance, \cite{Rao2023, Rao2023b}).
 These proposals, generally speaking, are not taking into account the dependence among grid points specifically when the grid is dense nor the possible lack of continuity among models for consecutive grid points that are estimated independently.
 A discussion about this issue will be included later.